Moat423/42CPP_Modules/Module_02/README.md

 ## BSP

+since the smallest number i can represent is:
+0.00390625f

+anything below get rounded to 0 or that. so calculating tiny triangles, with less than that, is not going to work.

 ### the Point

 since i am required to make my private attribus x and y Fixed const, it is not actually that nice to make a copy assignment operator overload, as that would mean that the x and y values could be changed, which is not what i want.